porterhubbard/ASCII-Table/README.md

+# Binary Arithmetic

+By Porter Hubbard

+This tutorial details basic binary arithmetic, and was created for anyone who is interested in beginning their experience with binary basics!

+Binary arithmetic includes addition, subtraction, multiplication, and division.
+Each of these pages are options to learn from.
+The overview of the binary system is listed below.

+Enjoy!

 # Binary Overview
 ---
 The binary system is a way of representing data using 0s and 1s.
 Because it is only represented in two digits, a computer has an easier time processing the information it is being fed.